 Install Dark Themes for Chrome, Firefox, and Other Applications

-Many other Windows desktop applications have their own theming options and theming engines.
+Many other Windows desktop applications have their own theming options and engines.
 For example, to use a dark theme in Google Chrome, you’ll need to head to Google’s Chrome themes site and install a dark theme.
-For Firefox, you’ll need to head to Mozilla’s Firefox themes site and install a dark theme.
+Firefox includes a built-in dark theme you can enable.

 For example, we installed the Morpheon Dark theme for Chrome.
 It makes Chrome look much more at home on a dark-themed desktop.

 You’ll have to check to see whether the applications you frequently use offer their own theme options.

 Enable a Dark Theme for Windows Desktop Applications

 The real problem with the new Dark Mode setting is that it doesn’t affect the Windows desktop theme at all.
 Desktop applications like File Explorer continue using the normal, light theme.

 Windows has a built-in dark theme for desktop applications, but it probably isn’t ideal.
 To enable it, head to Settings > Ease of Access > High Contrast.
 On the right, enable the “Turn on High Contrast” option and set the “Choose a Theme” dropdown to the “High Contrast Black” setting.
 Click “Apply” to save the setting.